ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 >
 >  —— *Jerome Frank*

 In terms of a single desire, there are only two values; things that gratify it, and things that frustrate it.
 If we are starving, there are two kind of things in this world: edible and inedible things.
-If we are in danger, things can be fearful or can protect us. /Life at such basic levels of existence can be folded down in the middle/.
-All good is on one side, all bad is on the other, and everything is accounted for, because things that are irrelevant to our interests are invisible to our attention, like the [monkey experiment](/).
-This attitude to divide the world into two opposing forces and to ignore the existence of anything in-between will be called /two-valued orientation/.
+If we are in danger, things can be fearful or can protect us. *Life at such basic levels of existence can be folded down in the middle*.
+All good is on one side, all bad is on the other, and everything is accounted for, because things that are irrelevant to our interests are invisible to our attention, like the [monkey experiment](https://www.youtube.com/watch?v=vJG698U2Mvo).
+This attitude to divide the world into two opposing forces and to ignore the existence of anything in-between will be called *two-valued orientation*.

-This ability to direct and mobilise one’s entire mental and physical resources in the face of danger— the famous [fight or flight mechanism](/)—, has been a condition for the survival of the human race.
+This ability to direct and mobilise one’s entire mental and physical resources in the face of danger— the famous [fight or flight mechanism](https://en.wikipedia.org/wiki/Fight-or-flight_response)—, has been a condition for the survival of the human race.
 However, it fails to acknowledge the subsequent steps of agreement that human beings engage into when there is nothing to fear.

 In most modern democratic systems, there happens to be a two-political system like the one in the United States (probably due to imitation).
 Under that system, two-valued pronouncements are frequent.
 We could argue that the current polarisation of the political arena is the consequence of making these kind of attitudes normal; even though in most issues there could be agreements between these two major parties, democracies in their current approach emphasise those areas where differences arise.

 You’ve watched this happen, more or less.
 Not a shadow or praise or even extenuation is offered to the opposing party in political speeches or conventions.
 It just doesn’t pay to be subtle in politics.
 An increasing portion of the electorate— if not a majority nowadays— take this two-valued orientation seriously.
 However, on the whole, it’s difficult to maintain a two-party system of government, as history has proven over and over.

-When a nation’s traditions permit a political party to behave as if it is so good for the country that no other party should be allowed in the room, there is /immediate silencing of opposition/.
+When a nation’s traditions permit a political party to behave as if it is so good for the country that no other party should be allowed in the room, there is *immediate silencing of opposition*.
 From that mindset, it makes perfect sense: the nation deserves the very best.
 In such case, the party’s interests become the interests of the nation as a whole.

 > Discussion of matters affecting our existence and that of the nation must cease altogether.
 Anyone who dares to question the rightness of the National Socialist outlook will be branded as traitor.
 >
 >  —— Herr Sauckel, Nazi Governor of Thuringia, 1933

-The connection between the two-valued orientation and combat is apparent in the history of Nazism: from the moment Hitler achieved power, he told the German people that they were surrounded by enemies, and called upon to act /as if/ war were already in progress.
+The connection between the two-valued orientation and combat is apparent in the history of Nazism: from the moment Hitler achieved power, he told the German people that they were surrounded by enemies, and called upon to act *as if* war were already in progress.
 Even education was made to serve this purpose:

 > The task of universities is not to teach objective science, but the militant, the warlike, the heroic.
 >